dgcrouse/VideoObfuscate/Readme.md

 infile                File to process - must be .avi,.mp4, or .m4v (only .avi on some systems)

-outfile               Output file name - must be .avi
+outfile               Output file name - must be .avi or .m4v (for some reason .mp4 trips up OpenCV)

 optional arguments: